showbright1/blog/content/iPython-Notebooks/NFLgame-Python-for-American-Football.md

 the keys or values by themselves, use the `.keys()` or `.values()` methods respectively.

 I plan on using this extensively next season.
-In preperation, I have been learning statistics and the Pandas data analysis python library.
+In preparation, I have been learning statistics and the Pandas data analysis python library.

 #### Note: Everything I work on in this space is using iPython Notebook and will